 How many ropes, straps, and poles does it take to hang your BRCH?

-The whole thing sets up with just two ropes or a pair of Tree Huggers.
+The whole thing sets up with just two ropes, webbing or better yet, our easy to use suspension straps.
 You only have to find two trees, poles, or sturdy uprights for hanging.
-(The rainfly completely attaches to the hammock and can be taken off or left on.)
-And if you can't find two trees, just use it on the ground as a tent: stake each end, and no additional poles, ropes, or straps are required.
+Whatever you use, be sure to protect the tree bark.
+The rainfly attaches direct to the hammock, so no need to tie/stake off at multiple points like other tarps.
+The rainfly can be taken off or left on.
+If you're not using the rainfly, it can be used as a ground tarp for storing gear.
+If you can't find two trees, just use it on the ground as a tent; stake each end (you can even use sticks) and no additional poles, ropes, or straps are required.

 Open Hammock: take out/don’t use the arch poles and lay on top of the bug netting or flip the hammock over and lay on that side (still remove arch poles for this option).

 What’s the best way to insulate for camping in cooler weather?

 Our underquilt is the best option and is designed for our hammock, but also works great with all gathered end/parachute hammocks.
 Lining the interior of the hammock bed with a pad/blanket is also helpful.
 Space/emergency blankets work well too.
 Lastly, keep the rainfly on to help retain body heat.

 I’m not used to hammock camping (or am used to gathered end hammocks) and don’t feel stable, what can I do?